Libyan activist shot dead in Benghazi

-TRIPOLI (Reuters) - Gunmen killed a lawyer and prominent Libyan political activist as well as two military officials in separate attacks in the eastern city of Benghazi on Friday, security officials said.
+TRIPOLI (Reuters) - Gunmen killed a lawyer and prominent Libyan political activist in the eastern city of Benghazi on Friday, a security official and residents said.

+The attack appeared to be the first against an activist in the city although security forces have been frequently targeted.

-Lawyer Abdelsalam al-Mosmary was shot after he left a mosque to make his way home.
+Lawyer Abdelsalam al-Mosmary was killed after he left a mosque to make his way home.

 “He was coming out of Friday prayers when he was shot,” Benghazi security spokesman Mohammed al-Hijazy said.
 “It seems it may have been the work of a sniper because he was shot in the heart.”